ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-05-Springs.md

 ---

-A) A spring that provides constant force
+A) A spring used in car suspensions

 B) A special spring in tape measures that stays straight

-C) A spring used in clocks
+C) A spring that provides constant force

-D) A spring used in car suspensions
+D) A spring used in clocks

 ---

-A special spring in tape measures that stays straight
+B) A special spring in tape measures that stays straight

 ///